 Inner critics are noisy buggers that don’t know how to let up, but are crazy-good at learning.
 Any time anyone says anything critical of you or someone you consider to be similar to yourself, your inner critic is listening in and building up their artillery.
 The more artillery we let our inner critics hold on… Continue reading Stay-Laces: Issues With Personal Back-Story

 My sister once told me I should go out with a particular guy because he would treat me like a princess.
 She meant that he would spoil and pamper me and put my wants and needs above his own.
-I responded to the meaning of her sentiment by saying “I don’t want to be treated like a princess, I want to be treated like a human being.”
+I responded to the meaning of her sentiment by saying “I don’t want to be treated like… Continue reading When Someone Asks if You’re a Princess, You Say “Yes”

 Focus Too Much on a Particular Result and You Lose Focus on the Bigger Picture